 \begin{abstract}

-The Japanese spirit of hospitality and service \textit{Omotenashi} is known worldwide for its excellence.
-Recent years show a steady increase in international tourists coming to Japan.
-Chinese tourists, especially, have been steadily increasing.
-However, before the shift that has brought a global perspective in recent years, most tourist behavior studies were biased for the Western world.
-Previous research shows that different cultural backgrounds result in different expectations and, arguably, different satisfaction factors.
-Knowing this, a cross-cultural study of differences between Chinese and Western cultures after the current boom in the Chinese economy in the high standard Japanese hospitality environment is fascinating.
+\textit{Omotenashi}, the Japanese spirit of hospitality and service, is known and studied worldwide for its excellence.
+In recent years, the number of international tourists, particularly Chinese tourists, to Japan has been steadily increasing.
+However, most studies on tourists’ behavior are biased toward the Western world.
+Previous research has shown that different cultural backgrounds give rise to different expectations and arguably, different satisfaction factors.
+To address the knowledge gap in this area, a cross-cultural study on the differences between Chinese and Western cultures in the high-standard Japanese hospitality environment is merited.
 Will the top-grade hospitality of Japan influence both populations equally, or will their cultural differences set them apart?
-Will they be satisfied with the soft attributes like service or be more concerned with hard attributes like location and facilities?
-We bring light to these questions and the differences in each population's satisfaction and dissatisfaction factors in different price ranges.
-Taking advantage of Web 2.0, we applied Shannon's entropy to extract these factors automatically and then use them in an SVM to classify a more extensive data set.
-We then used dependency parsing and part of speech tagging to extract which nouns were tied to praising adjectives.
-We found that Chinese tourists are less concerned with hospitality and more with room quality than Western tourists.
-The latter were delighted by the staff behavior.
-We also found that Chinese tourists are concerned with the lack of a Chinese friendly environment, and Western customers are unsatisfied with dirty rooms or the smell of cigarettes.
+Will they be satisfied with the soft attributes such as service or be more concerned with hard attributes such as location and facilities?
+We examine these questions and the differences in each population's satisfaction and dissatisfaction factors in different price ranges.
+Taking advantage of the facile data gathering capability enabled by the Web 2.0 technology, we applied Shannon's entropy metric to extract these factors automatically and then used them in a support vector machine to classify a more extensive data set.
+We then used dependency parsing and part-of-speech tagging to extract the nouns that were tied to ``praising'' adjectives.
+We found that Chinese tourists are less concerned with hospitality and more with room quality than are Western tourists, whereas, the latter are delighted more by the staff behavior.
+We also found that Chinese tourists are concerned with the lack of a Chinese-friendly environment, and Western customers are unsatisfied with dirty rooms or the smell of cigarettes.

 \keywords{Sentiment Analysis\and Hotels and Lodging\and Text Mining\and Chinese\and English\and Satisfaction and Dissatisfaction Factors}